A House Through Time

 A House Through Time is a documentary television series made by Twenty Twenty Television for BBC Two.
 The first series aired in 2018, a second in 2019, a third in 2020, and a fourth in 2021, with each examining the history of a single residential building in an English city.
-A fifth series, in 2024, features apartment blocks in London and Berlin.
+A fifth series, in 2024, features apartment blocks in London and Berlin, while a sixth series focused on a tenement in Edinburgh, being broadcast in 2026.

 The programme is presented by David Olusoga, who is Professor of Public History at Manchester University.
-The series consultant is design historian Professor Deborah Sugg Ryan, of the University of Portsmouth, who also appears in each episode.
+The series consultants include design historian Professor Deborah Sugg Ryan, of the University of Portsmouth, and, in series 6, Meredith More of the V&A Dundee.